danwdart/peoplemon/README.md

 ### Offline data ###

-At run time pplmonad loads files from a directory called `offline` in the current working directory.
+At run time peoplemon loads files from a directory called `offline` in the current working directory.
 These files are \"offline data,\" and include images, sound clips, and text files.
 The program terminates unless the following files exist and are well-formed:

 * offline/maps/last-edited.txt
 * offline/textures/default.png